Frasprite/FoodFacts/README.md

 * Add entity model of product and create database
 * Save data found from GET operation on DB and show found data on detail activity
 * Show saved data on a list / grid on main activity
-* Create an UI (icons, launcher icons, activity interfaces)
+* Create an UI (icons, launcher icons, activity interfaces, theme)
 * Improve / create test

 ### Android UI composition